wouterj/wouterj.github.io/_posts/2020-01-14-grant-on-permissions-not-roles.md

 ![roles groups users](/img/security-roles-as-identification.png)

 Roles defines the role (or function/task) of this user on the website.
-Someone might be the "modator" on this forum, just a regular visitor or some premium plan member.
+Someone might be the "moderator" on this forum, just a regular visitor or some premium plan member.
 That's their role. *Roles allows your application to group different users together.
 This makes granting permissions easier.* For instance, it's difficult to describe that users